What is the Lymphatic System

 The lymphatic system is a one-way drainage system that transports tissue fluid, cells and larger molecules and debris from tissue spaces (interstitium) back to the cardiovascular system.
 This fluid (lymph) travels to lymph nodes, where it is filtered and "cleaned" of harmful pathogens and waste.
 This filtered fluid is then returned to the cardiovascular system and the process starts over again.
 The lymphatic system is an integral part of our immune system and functions to protect us.
 Poorly functioning lymphatic systems are associated with inflammation, chronic illnesses (autoimmunes) and edema (swelling).

-Massage for the Lymphatic System: Manual Lymphatic Drainage Therapy (MLD)
+Support for the Lymphatic System: Manual Lymphatic Drainage (MLD)

 The most thorough approach to moving lymphatic fluid is the use of manual lymphatic drainage.
-While most massage techniques are known to stimulate lymph movement, the direct and specific movements of MLD have been developed to increase the removal of interstitial fluid from body tissues and accelerate the movement of lymph within the lymph vascular system.
+The cornerstone to moving lymphatic fluid is the use of manual lymphatic drainage, the direct and specific movements of MLD have been developed to increase the removal of fluid from body tissues and accelerate the movement of lymph within the lymph vascular system.

 What to Expect:

 MLD incorporates four basic hand techniques that can be used alone or in combination, depending upon the area of the body being worked.
-With these techniques your MLD therapist will use relaxed hands, molding them around the tissue being worked, and lightly stretch the skin in a circular motion, typically no “gliding” of the skin will occur and oil is rarely used.
+With these techniques your MLD therapist will use relaxed hands, molding them around the tissue being worked, and lightly stretch the skin in a circular motion.
+Oil is not always used.
 The most appropriate and beneficial pressure will vary depending on the area being worked but expect light pressure.

 Indications for Manual Lymph Drainage: